25-Year-Old Defensive Tackle – Tennessee Titans

 2015 Fantasy Football Outlook

-Casey has become one of the league's top linemen in recent years, and 2015 marked his second straight standout IDP effort.
-Averaging roughly 61.5 tackles, 12.5 tackles for loss and eight sacks over th...
+Casey has become one of the league's top linemen in recent years, and 2014 marked his second straight standout IDP effort.
+Averaging 61.5 tackles, 12.5 tackles for loss and eight sacks the last two ye...

 Jurrell Casey Contract Information: